The Pillars of Islam

 1- Testimony of Faith 2- The Prayer 3- The Obligatory Charity 4- The Fasting of Ramadan 5- The Pilgrimage

-The details presented here for each of the five pillars of Islam are a reflection of what is contained and authorised in the Quran and nothing else.
-Consequently, many rules/practices that are taken for granted and considered by many Muslims to form integral parts of Islamic practice are absent here simply because they are not authorised in the Quran.
+The details presented here for each of the five Pillars of Islam are a presentation of what is contained and authorised in the Quran and nothing else.
+Consequently, many rules/practices that are taken for granted and considered by many Muslims to be integral parts of Islamic practice are absent here simply because they are not authorised in the Quran.
 May we all be reminded of God's clear words in the Quran: